artur-fijalkowski/ansible-trainings/excercises/01_manage_apache.md

 * `ansible-playbook -i inventory.ini playbooks/set_proxy_balancer.yml`

-If this playbook completes successhully following URL should be load-balancer: [test] (http://localhost/test)
+If this playbook completes successhully following URL should be load-balancer: [test](http://localhost:8080/test)

 ## re-writing proxy playbook into role

-Roles allow better organization of roles.
+Roles allow better organization of tasks.

 This excercise is to convert playbook into role using following information: